Critical incident stress debriefing

 Critical incident stress debriefing (CISD) is a form of psychological debriefing that features a specific structure and format, which were developed to address critical incident stress experienced by emergency service workers.
 It was developed by Jeffrey Mitchell and is considered the most widely used today.
-Despite its frequent use, major organisations such as World Health Organisation, NICE and Phoenix Australia recommended against its use based on synthesis of available evidence – no high-quality evidence of helping alleviate symptoms of PTSD and some studies reporting on worsening the PTSD symptoms trajectory due to CISD.
+Despite its frequent use, major organisations such as the World Health Organization, NICE and Phoenix Australia recommended against its use based on synthesis of available evidence – no high-quality evidence of helping alleviate symptoms of PTSD and some studies reporting on worsening the PTSD symptoms trajectory due to CISD.
 Psychological first aid was suggested by those organisations as an evidence-informed alternative instead.

 Components

 CISD is a part of a larger Critical Incident Stress Management (CISM) framework.
 The CISM framework has three components: pre-incident functions, on-scene support services, and post-incident interventions.
 Pre-incident functions refers to the education and coping mechanisms taught to those who are more vulnerable to traumatization before they enter combat.
 On-scene support services entails brief discussions and unstructured therapy sessions that occur within a few hours of an incident that may cause high stress responses in soldiers.
 Finally, post-incident interventions occur usually at least 24 hours after an incident to give the soldiers a bit more time to deescalate from a having high stress response to that incident.
 One of the post-incident interventions suggested by CISM is CISD.

 The CISD (as defined by the International Critical Incident Stress Foundation [ICISF]) has seven steps: introduction of intervenor and establishment of guidelines and invites participants to introduce themselves (while attendance at a debriefing may be mandatory, participation is not); details of the event given from individual perspectives; emotional responses given subjectively; personal reaction and actions; followed again by a discussion of symptoms exhibited since the event; instruction phase where the team discusses the symptoms and assures participants that any symptoms (if they have any at all) are a normal reaction to an abnormal event and "generally" these symptoms will diminish with time and self-care; following a brief period of shared informal discussion (generally over a beverage and treat) resumption of duty where individuals are returned to their normal tasks.
 The intervenor is always watching for individuals who are not coping well and additional assistance is offered at the conclusion of the process.